RustFestEU/paris.rustfest.eu/README.md

 ```bash
 make images
 ```

+The final PR should include:

+* `_organizers/nick.md`
+* `assets/organizers/nick.png`

+# Adding a Sponsor

+You can either ask them the details from `_sponsors/_schema.md` and fill it out for them, ask them to fill it out, or if they'd like, have them make a PR.

+Ask them for an SVG version of their logo.

+The final PR should incude:

+* `_sponsors/company.md`
+* `assets/sponsors/company.svg || assets/sponsors/company.png`

+# Adding a Speaker

+You can either ask them the details from `_speakers/_schema.md` and fill it out for them, ask them to fill it out, or if they'd like, have them make a PR.
+Their `nick` should either be their nickname or their first initial then last name.

+Ask them for a PNG image which they'd like to be shown publicly.

+The final PR should include:

+* `_speakers/nick.md`
+* `assets/speakers/nick.png`

+# Adding a Session

+Create a file by the name of `_sessions/snake-case-short-name.md`.
+Use the options detailed in `_sessions/_schema.md` to configure the details.

+The final PR should include:

+* `_sessions/nick.md`

 # Social cards

 After merging (or checking out locally) you can go to **<url>/meta/twitter-card-generator/** to see a list of cards showing up.
 You may edit the _layout file for different descriptions (there's a JSON object), and to change the visuals (e.g. the SVG).